 The timeline on the bottom half of the Now screen displays historical use of any discovered devices.
 Tap a device to get detailed usage information and statistics, or to categorize and rename mystery devices and set up notifications.
 Remember, Sense needs some time to learn your home, and the devices in it.
 As new devices are discovered, they’ll start to appear here on the timeline.

 The Usage screen makes it easy to see how your home is consuming energy over time.

 On the top half of the screen is the Trends section.
 Here, you can track how much energy your home is using day-to-day.
 To dig into the Trends function, tap the small arrow just to the right of the Trends section.
 You can view your usage trends by the day, week, month or year.
 By default, you’re seeing Total energy use for your whole home represented in orange, but you can also click on individual devices to see Trends for that device (in orange) versus your total use (in grey).
-To see total usage in kWh for a particular day, press and hold your finger on that day’s bar graph.
+To see total usage in kWh or dollars for a particular day, press and hold your finger on that day’s bar graph.

 Now quickly tap that day for an hourly rundown of what was on.
 The graph now shows usage for each hour of the day, represented as a bar.
 This is very helpful if you’re trying to shift usage to take advantage of off-peak utility rates during other parts of the day.
 Or, if you have solar, to better sync up your consumption with your energy production, like charging your EV in the middle of the day when solar generation is at its highest.